msakarvadia/robot_math_equation_solver/README.md

 </p>

-### Challenges
+## Challenges

 On the computer vision side we had many challenges operationalizing use of the trained NN on actual hand written whiteboard equations.
 This is because the equations we were writing on the board were "out of distribution" compared to the images we trained the neural network with.
 Whiteboards have shiny reflective surfaces: this means that there are shiny marks, shadows, leftover dry erase marker stains, random specs all around our white board.
 These marks would accidentally be caught by a bounding box (and then the NN would attempt to classify it).
 We found that we had to discard any bounding boxes that were too small to over come this challenge.
 Additionally, the sizing of our handdrawn charecters didn't quite match that of the training set; additinally, because our bounding boxes can have varried sizes we had to uniformly pad all of our bounding boxes and transform them to the appropriate dimentions for inference.
 This causes our charects to look warped (which causes misclassifications).
 To work around this issue, we allow a human-in-the-loop approach: we allow a humany to manual check and correct all equaitons before the are evaluated for an answer.

 When writing the solution to the math problem on the board, we had many challenges as well.
 As we debugged our inverse kinematics and character path planning we had to deal with the problem of the pen not applying consistent pressure on the whiteboard while writing.
 To overcome this, we created a device using a spring and small tube where the pen would be placed.
-The spring helps keep the pen in contact with the board without ruining it, or generating too much torque in the manipulator.
+The spring helps keep the pen stay in contact with the board without ruining it, or generating too much torque in the manipulator and shifting the robot's position.
 <p align="center">
     <img src="https://github.com/msakarvadia/robot_math_equation_solver/assets/22324068/e23cd354-c6c4-4cbf-9838-b877b3658d7d" width="45%">
     <img src="https://github.com/msakarvadia/robot_math_equation_solver/assets/22324068/7881fdeb-70a1-4639-a570-bca53d0fb670" width="45%">